Nervosys/Botnix/botnix/doc/manual/development/writing-nixos-tests.section.md

 This will produce a Nix warning at evaluation time.
-To fully disable the linter, wrap the test script in comment directives to disable the Black linter directly (again, don't commit this within the Nixpkgs repository):
+To fully disable the linter, wrap the test script in comment directives to disable the Black linter directly (again, don't commit this within the Botpkgs repository):

 ```nix